MimeThaClown/Heist-of-Cinders/NPCS/Father Callisto.md

 - ~~Evil~~
 - ~~Not Evil (I still think he's evil)~~
 - Evil (Maybe he's not?)
 (I think he's chill)
-- Is helping Amara Silverthorn with a ritual to see if her brother Arranis Silverthorn is still alive.
+- Is helping Amara Silverthorn with a ritual to see if her brother Arranis Silverthorn is still alive. (spoiler: He's alive)
 - May be hiding pain of his own.

 ## Relationships